Celebrating the arts & creativity as we age, as part of the Bealtaine Festival.

 National Arts in Nursing Homes Day

-The Friday 21st May 2021, as part of the Bealtaine Festival, Nursing Homes Ireland Members across the country will be participating in the inaugural National Arts in Nursing Homes Day.
+Friday 20th May 2022, as part of the Bealtaine Festival, Nursing Homes Ireland Members across the country will be participating in the second National Arts in Nursing Homes Day.
 Join us as we celebrate the integral role fulfilled by art in bringing therapeutic benefits, happiness and joy to the lives of residents in nursing homes.

-Taking place Friday 21st May, National Arts in Nursing Homes Day will provide opportunity to raise public awareness about the creative works that are accomplished by residents in nursing homes.
-It give opportunity to celebrate the sometimes hidden, but hugely valuable work of creating a space where all residents can express themselves meaningfully through arts experiences.
+Taking place Friday 20th May, National Arts in Nursing Homes Day provides opportunity to raise public awareness about the creative works that are accomplished by residents in nursing homes.
+It gives opportunity to celebrate the sometimes hidden, but hugely valuable work of creating a space where all residents can express themselves meaningfully through arts experiences.

 So, what will the day entail?